selwynpolit/d9book/book/development.md

 ### Using Prefixes

-This is the least ideal way to set up a multisite.
+This is the worst way to set up a multisite.
 It puts all the tables in the same database and uses prefixes to separate them.
 This is not a good idea because it can lead to confusion and make it difficult to manage the database.
 It also makes it harder to migrate a site to a different server or hosting provider.

 I created a [d10m git repo](https://github.com/selwynpolit/d10m) which has a multisite setup with 3 subsites using the same database and prefixes for the tables.
 You can clone it and run `ddev start` to see it working.